How to Do a Parasite Cleanse Safely and Effectively

 3 Steps for an Effective Parasite Cleanse

 Sometimes, harmful parasites make it into the gut.
-To push them out effectively, holistically, and in a way that supports overall gut health, I have my clients follow a step-by-step process depending on their progress with each step.
+To push them out effectively, holistically, and in a way that supports overall gut health, I have my clients follow a step-by-step process that may change depending on their progress with each step.

 Those with mild or moderate symptoms can usually avoid parasite testing and start with Step 1.
-But people with severe symptoms can benefit from testing to find out what they’re dealing with and whether it makes sense to start with Step 3 (antimicrobials) while they begin healing the gut with step 1.
+But people with severe symptoms can benefit from testing to find out what they’re dealing with and whether it makes sense to start Step 3 (antimicrobials) as they begin healing the gut with Step 1.

 For my clients with mild or moderate symptoms, the first step is to lay a solid foundation by getting the gut and immune system functioning well.
-Incorporating a nutrient-dense, anti-inflammatory diet along with a healthy lifestyle (quality sleep, stress management, and exercise) can boost the microbiome’s ability to keep parasites in check [11, 12, 16].
+Incorporating a nutrient-dense, anti-inflammatory diet along with a gut-friendly lifestyle (quality sleep, stress management, and exercise) can boost the microbiome’s ability to keep parasites in check 15.

 It bears repeating that starting with gut health foundations (diet and lifestyle) and not diving into specific parasite cleanses or botanicals right off the bat can: